gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 Players are defeated if any of the following conditions are met:
 - Any player's Space Ship reaches 0 HP
 - Any Satellite reaches 0 HP
-- You run out of Debris Cubes to place on the map
+- You run out of Debris to place on the map
-- Any player must place a Debris Cube on an adjacent space AND all adjacent spaces contain 3 Debris Cubes.
+- Any player must place Debris on an adjacent space AND all adjacent spaces contain 3 Debris

-# Satellites
-TODO

 # Optional Advanced Rules
 Players looking for a more challenging experience may choose to play with the following rules and restrictions.
 This is not recommended for your first few games.
 ## Discarded Resources become Debris
-Whenever any player discards a Resource card from their hand...

-- For each Resource card discarded this way, add 1 Debris Cube to an adjacent space with the fewest game pieces (Space Ships, Satellite, Debris).
-All Space Ships and Satellites in that space take 1 damage when the Debris is added to their space.
+For each Resource card discarded from a player's hand, add Debris to adjacent space(s) with the fewest game pieces (Space Ships, Satellite, Debris).
+- All Space Ships and Satellites in spaces that receive Debris take 1 damage
 - If there is a tie for fewest game pieces, the discarding player chooses.
 - If the player is surrounded on all sides by spaces that contain 3 Debris Cubes, your team is defeated.

+# Glossary
+TODO

 # Credits